 10 Fun Facts About Mice You May Not Have Known

 Here at EarthKind, we know a lot about mice because it’s part of our job.
 But, there are actually some pretty fascinating facts (and some not-so-glamorous facts) that many homeowners don’t know about these creatures.
-Below we’ve put together a list of 10 mouse facts that could help you better understand these pests, and even help determine if you have a mouse problem in your house.
+Below we’ve curated a list of 10 interesting facts about mice that could help you better understand these pests and even help determine if you have a mouse problem in your house.

 1. Their Urine Has a Fluorescent Glow

-Mouse urine has a fluorescent glow that can be seen by using a black light.
-The next time you are suspicious that one of these pests is invading your home, break out the black light and get to work!
+Mouse urine has a fluorescent glow that can be seen using a black light.
+The next time you are suspicious that one of these pests is invading your home, break out the black light and search all of the common locations (pantry, basement, boxes, drawers) that you may find these pests hiding in your home.
 If you find any areas that glow, consider placing a Stay Away® Rodent pouch there.
-This plant-based mouse repellent works to repel mice from your home and then prevents them from coming back.
+This plant-based mouse repellent works to repel mice from your home and prevents them from returning.

 2. They Don’t Love CheeseBrown mouse standing next to a piece of cheese

 Although mice are best known for their love of cheese, this is actually more fiction than fact.
-They have a strong sense of smell and they aren’t attracted to many types of cheese that give off a strong odor.
-They much prefer to eat grains, seeds, and even rotting fruits and vegetables over cheeses.
+They have a strong sense of smell and aren’t attracted to many types of cheese that give off a strong odor.
+Mice eat grains, seeds, and even rotting fruits and vegetables and much prefer them over cheese.

 3. A House Mouse Isn’t So Quiet